 - Rely on customer management software or CRM to track new leads or prospects, active sales campaigns closed deals, and more.

 - Continuously improve your pipeline as more leads enter, you introduce new products/services, and you refine your sales processes.

 - Track metrics via analytics and reporting, including sales velocity or a deal’s lifetime, your close ratio, and how many deals are in the pipeline at any one time.

 - Cut unresponsive leads or those who don’t fit your criteria.

-How to Build a Sales Pipeline: Seven Essential Stages
+How to Build a Sales Pipeline: 7 Essential Sales Stages